jhu-dvrk/sawIntuitiveResearchKit/share/README.md

 ## ROS IO

 These files can be used to configure the `dvrk_robot`/`dvrk_console_json` ROS application to publish the IO data of one or more arms.
 See the `dvrk-ros`/`dvrk_robot` package.

+## sawSocketStreamer and sawOpenIGTLink

+Some examples of configuration files and instructions for *sawSocketStreamer* (streaming out dVRK data over UDP in JSON format) and *sawOpenIGTLink* (*cisst/SAW* bridge for OpenIGTLink/igtl) can be find in the directory `socket-streamer` and `igtl`.
+These can be used as middleware between the dVRK console and user applications.

 ## Obsolete files